On Wielandt's Join Theorem for fusion systems and localities: Introduction

 \section{Introduction}

-Helmut Wielandt proved in his habilitation thesis \cite{Wielandt:1939} that any two subnormal subgroups $H_1$ and $H_2$ of a finite group $G$ generate a subnormal subgroup of $G$.
+Helmut Wielandt proved in his habilitation thesis \cite{Wielandt:1939} that any two subnormal subgroups $H_1$ and $H_2$ of a finite group $G$ generate a subnormal subgroup of $G$, a theorem which is often referred to as Wielandt's Join Theorem.
 It is moreover known that $\<H_1,H_2\>\cap S=\<H_1\cap S,H_2\cap S\>$ for any Sylow $p$-subgroup $S$ of $G$; as far as we are aware, this is a Lemma due to Ulrich Meierfrankenfeld (see Lemma~\ref{L:Meierfrankenfeld}).
 In the present paper we prove versions of these results for regular localities and for fusion systems.
+The reader is referred to Part I of \cite{Aschbacher/Kessar/Oliver:2011} for an introduction to the theory of fusion systems.

-Localities are group--like structures introduced by Chermak \cite{Chermak:2013,Chermak:2015}.
-Slightly more precisely, a locality is a triple $(\L,\Delta,S)$, where $\L$ is a \emph{partial group} (i.e. a set $\L$ together with an ``inversion'' and a ``partial multiplication'' which is only defined on certain words in $\L$), $S$ is a ``Sylow $p$-subgroup'' of $\L$, and $\Delta$ is a set of subgroups of $S$ subject to certain axioms.
+Localities are group--like structures associated to saturated fusion systems which were introduced by Chermak \cite{Chermak:2013,Chermak:2015}.
+Roughly speaking, a locality is a triple $(\L,\Delta,S)$, where $\L$ is a \emph{partial group} (i.e. a set $\L$ together with an ``inversion'' and a ``partial multiplication'' which is only defined on certain words in $\L$), $S$ is a ``Sylow $p$-subgroup'' of $\L$, and $\Delta$ is a set of subgroups of $S$ subject to certain axioms.
 Given a partial group $\L$, there are natural notions of \emph{partial normal subgroups} of $\L$ and of \emph{partial subnormal subgroups} of $\L$.
-A nice theory of partial subnormal subgroups and of components can be developed for \emph{regular localities}.
-Regular localities were introduced by Chermak \cite{ChermakIII} (see also \cite{Henke:Regular}).
+A nice theory of partial subnormal subgroups and of components can be developed for \emph{regular localities}, which are special kinds of localities introduced by Chermak \cite{ChermakIII} (see also \cite{Henke:Regular}).
 It turns out that partial subnormal subgroups of regular localities form regular localities.
 The existence and uniqueness of centric linking systems implies that there is an essentially unique regular locality associated to every saturated fusion system.

-Wielandt's Theorem and Meierfrankenfeld's Lemma have the following very natural translation to regular localities.
-The proof uses Wielandt's Theorem and Meierfrankenfeld's Lemma for groups.
+Wielandt's Join Theorem and Meierfrankenfeld's Lemma have the following very natural translation to regular localities.
+The proof uses Wielandt's Join Theorem and Meierfrankenfeld's Lemma for groups.

 \begin{Th} Let $(\L,\Delta,S)$ be a regular locality.
 Fix moreover two partial subnormal subgroups $\H_1$ and $\H_2$ of $\L$.
 Then $\<\H_1,\H_2\>$ is a partial subnormal subgroup of $\L$ with

 \end{Th}